-- Reviewing pupils' individual progress towards their goals each term - Reviewing the impact of interventions every 6 weeks and at hub reviews weeks

-- Using pupil questionnaires during our Quality assurance (QA) process - Monitoring of teacher understanding and use of aids during QA process - Using provision maps to measure progress - Holding annual reviews for pupils with statements of SEND or EHC plans - School Improvement Partner meetings - Leadership 1:1 reviews of SEND lead and by weekly meetings
+- Reviewing pupils' individual progress towards their goals each term - Reviewing the impact of interventions every 6 weeks in collaboration with parents and home school - Using pupil questionnaires during our Quality assurance (QA) process - Monitoring of teacher understanding and use of aids during QA process - Using provision maps to measure progress - Holding annual reviews for pupils with statements of SEND or EHC plans - School Improvement Partner meetings - Leadership 1:1 reviews of SEND lead and by weekly meetings

-5.12 How the service enables pupils with SENDs to engage in activities within KHNES (including physical activities) together with children who do not have SENDs
+5.12 How the service enables pupils with SEND to engage in activities within TRS (including physical activities) together with children who do not have SEND

-All clubs, educational visits and activities offered to pupils at KHNES are available to pupils with SEND either with or without an EHCP.
-Activities are risk assessed and where it is necessary, the service will use the resources available to it to provide additional adult support to enable the safe participation in the activity.
+All clubs, educational visits and activities offered to pupils at TRS are available to pupils with SEND either with or without an EHCP.
+Activities are risk assessed and, where it is necessary, the service will use the resources available to it to provide additional adult support to enable the safe participation in the activity.

-5.13 Support that is available for improving the emotional and social development of pupils with SENDs
+5.13 Support that is available for improving the emotional and social development of pupils with SEND

-At KHNES we understand that an important feature of the service is to enable all pupils to develop emotional resilience and social skills, both through direct teaching for instance; mentoring programme, mindfulness, curriculum delivery such as enrichment, tutor time and indirectly with every conversation adults have with pupils throughout the day.
+At TRS we understand that an important feature of the service is to enable all pupils to develop emotional resilience and social skills, both through direct teaching e.g. mentoring programme, mindfulness, curriculum delivery such as enrichment, tutor time and also indirectly with every conversation adults have with pupils throughout the day.

-For some pupils with the most need for help in this area we also work very closely and co-operate fully with existing Children and Young Peoples Services (ChYps) support, facilitate meetings with Early Help, ChYps, home schools, Annual EHC plan reviews and Educational Psychologist interventions.
-We also provide a mental health lead clinician three days a week to support panel decisions, supervision of outreach and additional training support.
-Each hub can provide additional time out space for pupils to use when upset or agitated, use of quite rooms for a quiet area, additional support from the senior leadership team and the development of sensory activities.
+For pupils with the most need for help in this area we also work very closely and co-operate fully with existing Children and Young Peoples Services (ChYPS) support, facilitate meetings with Early Help, home schools, Annual EHC plan reviews and Educational Psychologist interventions.
+We also seek guidance from clinicians at Oakfields to support panel decisions and additional training support.
+Each TRS school can provide additional time out space for pupils to use when upset or agitated, use of quite rooms for a quiet area, additional support from the senior leadership team and the development of sensory activities.
+There are three therapy dogs at TRS who engage with the pupils and benefit their mental wellbeing.

 Pupils in the early stages of emotional and social development because of their SEND will be supported to enable them to develop and mature appropriately.
-KHNES help identify and support pupils in need of High Needs Funding (HNF) or EHC plans working closely with the home schools to develop a successful application by the home school for a specialist placement.
+TRS help identify and support pupils in need of High Needs Funding (HNF) or EHC plans working closely with the home schools to develop a successful application by the home school for a specialist placement.